UncleRus/esp-idf-lib/examples/pca9632/default/README.md

-# Example for `l3gx` driver
+# Example for `pca9632` driver

 ## What it does

-It shows L3Gx gyroscope(L3GD20/L3G4200D) sensor data in a loop.
+It shows PCA9632 output PWM control in loop.

 ## Wiring